Olive Ridley Turtle

 Behavior and Diet

-The olive ridley is omnivorous, meaning it feeds on a wide variety of food items, including algae, lobster, crabs, tunicates, mollusks, shrimp, and fish.
-Olive ridleys can dive to depths of 500 feet to forage on benthic invertebrates (those that live at the bottom of a body of water).
+The olive ridley is omnivorous, meaning it feeds on a wide variety of food items, including algae, lobster, crabs, tunicates, and mollusks.
+Olive ridleys can dive to depths of 500 feet to forage on benthic invertebrates (those that live on the bottom).

 Where They Live